robin-noyes/BandBCampaigns/SSN-onymous No More-From Data Broker to Broke/SSN-onymous No More: From Data Broker to Broke.md

 	- VarProcedure did not work because budget to hire/train a SME on the tool was not approved.
 The current team member does not have the required skill/training to do the proper analysis but are doing their best.
 	- VarProcedure did not work because the logging level had been lowered due to performance issues/degradations.
 Newer devices would have reduced or eliminated the overall impact but had not been approved.
 Executives are expediting the expenditure and implementation, to include professional services, to ensure data is available going forward.

- Political (Detection Adaptability, Deployment & Infrastructure Readiness, Data Quality & Log Integrity, Visibility & Scope Coverage, and Operational Maturity.))
+ - Political (Detection Adaptability, Deployment & Infrastructure Readiness, Data Quality & Log Integrity, Visibility & Scope Coverage, and Operational Maturity.))
 	- VarProcedure did not work because a member of the change board denied the change to deploy the agent/service/tool based on disagreements with the security team.
 	- VarProcedure did not work because due to disagreements over ownership and maintenance of the tool delayed deployment and configuration that could have shown artifacts related to the attack path used by the adversary.
 The team has since been given approval to rapidly deploy the necessary tools/configurations to ensure logging will begin to flow.
 	- VarProcedure did not work because user/team/manager feels that the security team already has too much power and refuses to install/apply the required rights and permissions needed.
 This will need to be corrected before the investigation can be completed.
 This is an important reason to build inter-business relationships to confirm and explain under what circumstances the 'power' would be yielded and who has the authority to approve it.

 - Personnel (availability, skill and experience level, motivation, teamwork, quantity)
 	- VarProcedure did not work because the team that manages/approves using VarProcedure is away at a conference.
-		-VarProcedure did not work because the tool/system requires physical access and the nearest expert technician is hours away.
+	- VarProcedure did not work because the tool/system requires physical access and the nearest expert technician is hours away.
-		-VarProcedure did not work because the SME is out of the country and unable to be contacted.
+	- VarProcedure did not work because the SME is out of the country and unable to be contacted.
 The team must use the provided playbook and hope for the best, albeit at a much slower pace.

 ### Procedure Failures Explanations
 - Technical